ricardoamaro/drupal-lxc-vagrant-docker/README.md

 ### Known Issues
 * Upstart is neutered due to [this issue][docker_upstart_issue].

-#### Warning
-This is still in development and ports shouldn't be open to the outside world
+* Warning: This is still in development and ports shouldn't be open to the outside world

 ## Development
 Feel free to fork and contribute to this code. :)